-In the secondary market investors trade these stocks themselves and the company that had previously sold the stock initially is not a direct participant in the transaction.
+In the secondary market, investors trade these stocks themselves, and the company that had previously sold the stock initially is no longer a direct participant in the transaction.

 The OTC market, also known in trading as the off-exchange, is an option for investors to take part in the purchasing and selling of stock from a decentralized market.
 Decentralized is where a transaction of buying or selling will take place between two parties, such as the trader and the broker.
 Transactions are generally done electronically either telephonically, through e-mail or via a trading platform, usually with an online broker and not through the local stock exchange.
 The OTC market is usually for stocks and stock prices not commonly listed on the stock exchange.

 The Stock Exchange

 This is traditionally the base where stocks or shares, bonds and other securities are exchanged between a stockbroker and a trader.
 The stock exchange, also known as the bourse, can provide facilities for the issue and redemption of financial instruments with the inclusion of the payment of income and dividends.
 Other assets listed on the stock exchange can include derivatives, unity trusts, bonds and pooled investment products, like exchange-traded Funds and stock market indices.